Terms and Conditions

 Minimum number of participants

-In the case where the minimum number of 12 students required to start a Tibetan Medicine 3-year course, or of 7 students for an advanced course, seminar or workshop has not been reached, TME shall inform the enrollee/participant at least 3 weeks before the date of the course (2 months before the workshop).
+In the case where the minimum number of 12 students required to start a Tibetan Medicine 3-year course, 7 students for an advanced course or seminar, or 9 students for a workshop, has not been reached, TME shall inform the enrollee/participant at least 3 weeks before the date of the course (2 months before a workshop).
 If TME is unable to offer the enrollee/participant an alternative course, it shall reimburse the fees paid in advance.
 When a minimum number of 7 students is not reached in the 2nd or 3rd year, students may have to wait for the next session.

 The enrollee/participant shall not be entitled to make any claims for having been inconvenienced or for any other damage.